-Over the past few years, I’ve worked hard to regularly purge my own closet of anything that doesn’t fit, anything I don’t feel great wearing, and anything that doesn’t flatter my figure — a pretty tall order for someone who has gained and lost about 100 pounds of pregnancy weight over the past 5 years, worn maternity clothing for 4 different seasons, someone who struggles with Diastasis Recti, and someone who shops almost exclusively at thrift stores or ThredUp!
+Over the course of my adult life, I’ve worked hard to regularly purge my own closet of anything that doesn’t fit, anything I don’t feel great wearing, and anything that doesn’t flatter my figure — a pretty tall order for someone who has gained and lost roughly 180 pounds of pregnancy weight over the past 8 years, someone who has worn maternity clothing for 4 different seasons, someone who struggles with Diastasis Recti, and someone who shops almost exclusively at thrift stores or ThredUp!

-Obviously, I didn’t purge all my clothing every time I got pregnant, but I was fairly ruthless about purging it after the baby was born.
-I gave myself a few months to figure out what my “new normal” weight and size would be, and then I got to work purging the clothing that no longer fit, felt great, or flattered me.
+Obviously, I didn’t purge all my clothing every time I got pregnant, but I was fairly ruthless about purging anything once it no longer fit, felt great, or flattered me.

 It has not always been easy or fun to purge my clothing.

-I’ve definitely struggled with the “but it’s in perfect condition” and the “but it cost good money” excuses… and there’s always that “what if I need it again?” feeling I talked about last week.
+I’ve definitely struggled with the “but it’s in perfect condition” and the “what if I need it again?” feeling that makes it so hard to purge.
 However, as I think back over all the clothing I’ve purged in my life, I truly can’t think of anything I regret getting rid of.

-Plus, by only focusing on FIT, FEEL, and FLATTER, it’s significantly easier for me to remove any sort of emotional, sentimental, or monetary attachment to a particular item of clothing.
+Plus, only focusing on FIT, FEEL, and FLATTER makes it significantly easier for me to remove any sort of emotional, sentimental, or monetary attachment to a particular item of clothing.

 - The red long-sleeve shirt that is too tight for my preference, but it’s the only red shirt I have and I only wear it a couple of times around Christmas (usually under a cardigan or sweater) so it doesn’t pay to get something new or purge the one I have.